 When a role is assigned to a user either through recruitment or via direct assignment, they will have a start date and if fixed term, an end date.
 They will also be assigned to a team/hierarchy within your organisation that determines where they "sit" within the organisation for that role.
 Additionally, a user can have multiple roles, based in different teams.

 As long as a user has one active role, they will be granted access to Assemble.

 It is also possible for a user to leave the organisation and then resume their volunteering with the organisation by having a new role assigned to them.
 Their full role history is retained on Assemble as long as their data was not anonymised.

 Assemble differentiates between volunteers and non-volunteers through their role profile.
 Users with solely non-volunteer roles are not included in most reports and neither can the organisation set up opportunities (recruitment) for non-volunteer roles.

 It is possible to group roles together using role families.
 They are used mostly for reporting purposes as it allows a manager to see reports on all similar roles without having the need to select them all individually.
 Role families also help you quickly find role profiles within multiple places in Assemble, including filters.

 Draft/active/inactive role profiles

 A role profile can have one of three states:

-If you no longer want a role profile to be used for recruitment or be assigned to users, a role profile can be marked as inactive.
-This will not end the roles of any existing users but rather not allow that role profile to be used for recruitment or assignment to users.
+If you no longer want a role profile to be used for recruitment or be assigned to users, mark it as inactive.
+This will not end the roles of any existing users but just prevent new volunteers being assigned that out of date role profile.

 |Role profile list|